ExKnightSlayer/Practice/README.md

 Practice Of My Course

-Rohaan working on this folder.
+Rohaan working on this folder. hihcdd